 In addition to the ICJ, ICC, and ECHR, dozens of courts and tribunals work to enforce international law.
 Some focus on particular regions, while others cover the entire globe; some tackle a wide range of issues, while others hear cases related to specific topics like trade, nuclear energy, or maritime disputes.

 One commonality between those courts is the challenge of holding offenders accountable for their actions.
 Take the International Tribunal for the Law of the Sea.
 In 2016, the court ruled that China’s territorial claims to the highly contested South China Sea had no basis in international law.
-Despite that ruling, China has continued to militarize the region and has faced few, if any, consequences for its actions.
+Despite that ruling, China has continued to militarize the region.
+Beijing has faced few, if any, consequences for its actions.